 6. Roll out another piece of dough in a rough circle.
 Place on top of the apple mixture.
 Crimp any excess dough around the edge.

-7. Cut slits in the top of the dough, towards the center to allow steam to release.
+7. Cut slits in the top of the dough, toward the center, to allow steam to release.

-9. Remove from Dutch Oven using the parchment paper straps.
+9. Remove from Dutch oven using the parchment paper straps.
 Allow the pie to cool for at least 10 minutes.
-Slice & serve.
+Slice and serve.